 Why Use BASINS?

 BASINS makes watershed and water quality studies easier by bringing together key data and analytical components in one tool.
 BASINS allows users to efficiently access national environmental information, incorporate local site-specific data, apply assessment and planning tools, and run a variety of proven, robust nonpoint loading and water quality models.
 BASINS is a useful tool for those interested in watershed management, development of total maximum daily loads (TMDLs), coastal zone management, nonpoint source programs, water quality modeling, and National Pollutant Discharge Elimination System (NDPES) permitting.

-BASINS Listserv: Join this online community of BASINS users to exchange questions and answers regarding the use of BASINS.
+Join the online BASINS Listserv community of users to exchange questions and answers regarding the use of BASINS.

-Join the BASINS listserv by sending an email to email@example.com, leaving the "Subject:" field blank and putting "subscribe basinsinfo firstname lastname" in the body of the text.
+Leave the "Subject:" field blank and add "subscribe basinsinfo firstname lastname" in the body of the text.
 Once you have subscribed, you will receive a welcome message confirming your membership.

-Members can post to the list by sending their message to: firstname.lastname@example.org
+Members can post to the list by sending their message to Basins Info (email@example.com).

 - Unsubscribe from a list:

 Send an email message to Leave Basin Info (firstname.lastname@example.org).

 If you are a member of a mailing list, you can search past messages of the mailing list, and the messages that match your search specification will be sent back to you via email.